smogalloyubio/Googlecloud-project1/README.md

-# Netflix Clone on GKE – GitOps CI/CD & Disaster Recovery
+## Cloud-Native Web Application on GKE – GitOps CI/CD & Disaster Recovery
 ## Project Overview
-This project demonstrates a **production-ready CI/CD and Disaster Recovery (DR) workflow** by deploying a Netflix Clone application on **Google Kubernetes Engine (GKE)** using
+This project demonstrates a production-grade CI/CD and Disaster Recovery (DR) pipeline for deploying a cloud-native web application on Google Kubernetes Engine (GKE) using GitOps principles.
-**GitOps principles**.
-The solution automates infrastructure provisioning, container image delivery, application deployment, and disaster recovery.
-It is designed to simulate real-world DevOps challenges such as cluster failures, human error during deployments, and the need for fast, reliable recovery.
+The solution automates the full application lifecycle, including infrastructure provisioning, container image build and delivery, Kubernetes deployment, and full cluster backup and recovery.
+It simulates real-world DevOps scenarios such as infrastructure failures, deployment errors, and data loss, while ensuring the system can be rapidly and reliably restored with minimal downtime.

 ---

-##  Problem Statement
+## Problem Statement Modern application development and deployment often face challenges such as complexity, inconsistent environments, and a lack of standardized best practices.
+Teams struggle to achieve fast iteration cycles while maintaining stability between development and production environments.
+In addition, building scalable and resilient infrastructure often requires significant manual effort and fragmented tooling.

-Traditional manual deployments introduce several risks:
+- Traditional deployment approaches introduce several risks, including:

-* Human error during application or infrastructure changes
+- Human error during application or infrastructure changes
-* Lack of version control for Kubernetes manifests and infrastructure
+- Lack of version control for Kubernetes manifests and infrastructure
-* Difficult and slow recovery from namespace or cluster failures

-This project addresses those problems by:

-* Automating infrastructure provisioning
-* Using Git as the single source of truth
-* Implementing a tested disaster recovery strategy
+- Slow and unreliable recovery from system or namespace failures These challenges create a gap between development speed and operational reliability, leading to delays, misconfigurations, and increased operational costs.
 ---

-## Project Goals
+ ## Problem Solution

-* Automate deployment of a containerized application
+ This project provides a cloud-native DevOps framework that addresses these challenges through automation and declarative infrastructure principles.
+By combining modern practices such as:
+- TypeScript-based full-stack application development
+- Containerization using Docker
-* Provision GKE infrastructure using Infrastructure as Code (IaC)
+- Infrastructure as Code (Terraform)
-* Implement GitOps-based continuous delivery with Argo CD
-* Store and version Kubernetes manifests in GitHub
-* Push Docker images to Google Artifact Registry
-* Back up and restore Kubernetes resources and persistent data
-* Validate recovery by deleting and restoring a namespace or cluster
+- CI/CD automation
+- GitOps-based deployments
+- Disaster recovery with Kubernetes backups
+The solution delivers a streamlined and reliable workflow from code to deployment to recovery, allowing teams to focus on building features while ensuring operational excellence, scalability, and resilience.
+---

+## Key Features
+- Full-Stack Cloud-Native Architecture: A modern web application built with a React (Vite) frontend and scalable backend services, designed for performance, modularity, and responsiveness.
+- Containerized Development & Deployment: Uses Docker to ensure consistent environments across development, testing, and production, eliminating configuration drift and simplifying deployments.
+- Infrastructure as Code (IaC): Cloud infrastructure is fully defined and managed using Terraform, enabling automated, repeatable, and version-controlled provisioning of resources.
+- Automated CI/CD & GitOps Delivery: GitHub Actions automates the build and deployment pipeline, while Argo CD provides continuous GitOps-based synchronization of Kubernetes manifests for reliable and declarative deployments.
+- Disaster Recovery Ready: Integrated with Velero to enable backup and restore of Kubernetes resources, ensuring resilience and fast recovery in case of system failure or data loss.
+- Type-Safe Development: Built using TypeScript to improve code quality, maintainability, and scalability across the application.
+- Cloud-Native Architecture: Designed for Kubernetes-based cloud environments with a focus on scalability, fault tolerance, and microservices principles.m
 ---

 ##  Architecture Overview